Improving control over unobservables with network data. Link

 Unobserved variables often threaten the causal interpretation of empirical estimates.
 An opportunity to alleviate this concern lies in network datasets, which provide a rich source of information about individual characteristics insofar as they influence network formation.
 This paper develops the idea of controlling for unobserved confounders by leveraging network structures that exhibit homophily, a frequently observed tendency to form edges with similar nodes.
 This is formally accomplished under two main frameworks.
 First, I introduce a concept of asymptotic homophily, according to which individuals’ selectivity is at scale with the size of the potential connection pool.
 This contributes to the network formation literature with a model that can accommodate common features of empirical networks such as homophily, sparsity, and clustering, and allows me to show that an estimator that considers neighbors as a comparison group is consistent for the Conditional Average Treatment Effect (CATE).
 I then consider a setting without asymptotic homophily and show how selecting connected individuals whose observed characteristics made such a connection less likely delivers an estimator with similar properties.
 Overall, the method allows for nonparametric treatment effect inference for both CATE and Average Treatment Effect (ATE) under a version of unconfoundedness that conditions on unobservables, which is often more credible than selection on observables alone.
 In an application, I recover an estimate of the effect of parental involvement on students’ test scores that is greater than that of OLS, arguably due to the estimator’s ability to account for unobserved ability and motivation.

-I propose a framework to analyze peer effects by modeling a latent sequence of decisions in continuous time.
-The method avoids linear-in-means regression or regression on conditional expectations -- and thus reflection type problems (Manski, 1993) -- by modeling the (unobserved) direction of causality, whose probability can be identified.
-I propose a parsimonious parametric specification to incorporate covariates and define a peer effect parameter meant to capture the causal peer influence of first-movers.
-The parameters are shown to be consistently estimated by maximum of likelihood methods and lends itself to standard inference under repeated network asymptotics.
+I study peer effects that arise from irreversible decisions in the absence of a standard social equilibrium.
+I model a latent sequence of decisions in continuous time and obtain a closed-form expression for the likelihood, which allows to estimate proposed causal estimands.
+The method avoids regression on conditional expectations or linear-in-means regression – and thus reflection-type problems (Manski, 1993) or simultaneity issues – by modeling the (unobserved) realized direction of causality, whose probability is identified.
+Under a parsimonious parametric specification, I introduce a peer effect parameter meant to capture the causal influence of first-movers on their peers.
+Various forms of peer effect heterogeneity can be accommodated.
+Parameters are shown to be consistently estimated by maximum likelihood methods and lend themselves to standard inference.

 Estimation of Independent Component Analysis Systems.
 Link

-Although approaches to Independent Component Analysis (ICA) based on characteristic function are usually deemed theoretically elegant, they are known to suffer from severe implementational challenges because of numerical integration steps or selection of tuning parameters.
-Leveraging results from the continuum Generalized Method of Moments of Carrasco and Florens (2000), I derive an optimally-weighted objective function that can take a tractable form and thus bypass these concerns.
-The method shares advantages with characteristic-function approaches; it does not require existence of higher-order moments or parametric restrictions and can achieve asymptotic efficiency.
-The results are adapted to handle a possible first-step that delivers estimated sensors.
-Finally, the method delivers a specification test which is valuable in many ICA applications.
-The method's effectiveness is illustrated through simulations, where the estimator outperforms efficient GMM and fastICA, and an application to the estimation of Structural Vector Autoregressions (SVAR), a popular model in the econometric time series literature.
+Although approaches to Independent Component Analysis (ICA) based on characteristic function seem theoretically elegant, they may suffer from implementational challenges because of numerical integration steps or selection of tuning parameters.
+Extending previously considered objective functions and leveraging results from the continuum Generalized Method of Moments of Carrasco and Florens (2000), I derive an optimal estimator that can take a tractable form and thus bypass these concerns.
+The method shares advantages with characteristic function approaches -- it does not require the existence of higher-order moments or parametric restrictions -- while retaining computational feasibility and asymptotic efficiency.
+The results are adapted to handle a possible first step that delivers estimated sensors.
+Finally, a by-product of the approach is a specification test that is valuable in many ICA applications.
+The method's effectiveness is illustrated through simulations, where the estimator outperforms efficient GMM, JADE, or FastICA, and an application to the estimation of Structural Vector Autoregressions (SVAR), a workhorse of the macroeconometric time series literature.